tlaanemaa/http-error-classes/README.md

 ### Filtering for HttpErrors

 Here we have an express error middleware that handles how errors get returned to the client.
-It's important to explicitly map the error to the returned object as HttpErrors, like regular Errors, contain the stack trace which should not be exposed.
+It's important to explicitly map the error to the returned object because HttpErrors, like regular Errors, contain the stack trace which should not be exposed.

 ```js
 const { HttpError, InternalServerError } = require("http-error-classes");